zfc283/shoppix/README.md

 ## Description
-Shoppix is a full-featured Django backend for modern e-commerce applications.
-This robust project offers a comprehensive suite of RESTful APIs including product management, user authentication and authorization, content management, and end-to-end order processing.
+Shoppix is a full-featured Django backend for modern e-commerce applications, delivering RESTful APIs for comprehensive product, category, and content management (including banners and featured items), as well as user profiles, authentication, and order processing

 &nbsp;